vmeretail/subscriptionservice/README.md

 ## Usage

 Running the service is straight forward.
-The code example bleow demonstrates how to hook up a Subscriptino Service instance with an Event Store, and create a single persistent subscription.
+The code example below demonstrates how to hook up a Subscriptino Service instance with an Event Store, and create a single persistent subscription.

 ```
 String connectionString = "ConnectTo=tcp://admin:changeit@127.0.0.1:1113;VerboseLogging=true;";